K12-Analytics-Engineering/edfi/tutorial.md

 <walkthrough-enable-apis apis="sqladmin.googleapis.com,run.googleapis.com,cloudbuild.googleapis.com,compute.googleapis.com,secretmanager.googleapis.com,servicenetworking.googleapis.com"></walkthrough-enable-apis>

 ### Download Ed-Fi artifacts
-Copy and run the command below.
+Run the command below.
 This will download the various files needed from Ed-Fi and store them in the `artifacts/` folder in the root of this folder.

 ```sh